Sui Gaofei

 Sui Gaofei (Suí Gāofēi (隋高飞); born April 19, 2002) is a Chinese sprinter.

 Background

-Sui was born in Dandong, Liaoning province.
+Sui was born in Dandong in China's Liaoning province.

 Sui moved to Jiangsu province to train and in October 2018, joined the provincial track and field team.
-He was originally training for the pole vault event but a sprinting coach noticed him and felt he had potential for sprinting.
+He had been training for the pole vault, but a sprinting coach noticed his potential and recruited him to sprint in the relay instead.

 He currently studies at Nanjing University.